 Normally, there is no charge to borrow materials from another library.
 On occasion, a fee will be asked by a lending library.
 You will be contacted for permission to proceed with the request should an item necessitate a charge.
 The student, not the library, is responsible for any expenses incurred for the interlibrary loan process.

-The Quad Cities area libraries do not charge for interlibrary loans.
-However, many college and university libraries do charge.
 We try to order items from the libraries that do not charge; however, there may be a time when the item is only available from a library that charges a fee.
 Recent budget cuts have also increased interlibrary loan costs and may result in charges from a library that previously did not charge.

 Yes, you may request a textbook.
 However, should one be sent from another library, the use of the textbook will be limited to "in-library use" only and may not be kept past the loan period stipulated by the lending library.
 Few libraries lend current textbooks, preferring to reserve them for their own students.
 Acquiring your own copy through the bookstore or other vendor is always preferable to borrowing one from another library.